Albuquerque Cardinals: History

 The 1939 Albuquerque Cardinals won their second Arizona–Texas League Championship.
 The Cardinals finished the regular season with a record of 70–60, placing second in the overall standings under manager Bill DeLancey, winning the second half–standings of the split–season schedule.
 In the playoff final, the Cardinals defeated the Bisbee-Douglas Bees 4 games to 2 to claim the 1939 championship.
 The Cardinals had home season attendance of 100,000.

 The 1940 four-team Arizona–Texas League became a Class C level league.
 The Albuquerque Cardinals finished with a record of 60–64, placing third in the league, playing the season under manager Jack Farmer.
 The Cardinals did not play in the post season, won by El Paso over Tucson.
 The Cardinals finished 6.5 games behind 1st place Tucson in the final overall standings.

 1941 was the final season for the Albuquerque Cardinals.
 The Arizona-Texas League continued as a four–team, Class C level league.
 The 1941 Cardinals manager was Jimmy Zinn.
 Under Zinn, the Cardinals finished 63–65, placing second in the league and finishing 21.0 games behind the first place Tucson Cowboys (86–46).
 No playoffs were held.
 The Arizona–Texas League folded after the 1941 season.

 In 1942, Albuquerque continued play as the Albuquerque Dukes, joining the West Texas-New Mexico League.
 Today, Albuquerque is home to the Class AAA Albuquerque Isotopes.

 The ballpark

+(2006) Tingley Field Ticket Office, Albuquerque, New Mexico.

 The Albuquerque Dons and Albuquerque Cardinals played minor league home games at Tingley Field.
 Also called "Apprentice Field," the stadium was upgraded in 1937 with a $10,900 Works Progress Administration grant.
 The ballpark officially opened April 6, 1932.
 Tingley Field, was named for Mayor Clyde Tingley.
 St. Louis Cardinals general manager Branch Rickey was present for first game in 1937 and called Tingley Field "one of the finest minor league parks in America".
 Tingley Field was demolished in 1969.
 Today, the old ticket booth remains and the site is called Tingley Park, a public park with baseball and softball fields.